JohnnyDeuss/reddit-bots/README.md

 whether the script needs to be scheduled ot not.
 To set up scheduling for a bot, follow the instructions in the scheduling section of [the sticky](https://www.reddit.com/r/RequestABot/comments/3d3iss/a_comprehensive_guide_to_running_your_bot_that/)

+If the script you're using runs continually or just once, and does not need to be scheduled, you can run it by double clicking it.
+If that doesn't work, you can try entering `python c:/Path/to/script.py` in the command prompt.

 ## Disclaimer
 I'm making these bots in my spare time.
 I will do my best to test them as